Should you focus on building an emergency fund or should you pay off your mortgage as quickly as possible?

 If your mortgage has a redraw facility or an offset account, you can pay down your mortgage quickly, saving money on interest whilst building a potential emergency fund at the same time.

-(The usual disclaimer: This is general information.
-I’m not a financial planner, so you should always consult an expert when making financial decisions!)
+(The usual disclaimer: This is general information only.
+I’m not a financial planner, and you should always consult a qualified advisor when making financial decisions.)